varabyte/kobweb/frontend/compose-html-ext/src/jsMain/kotlin/com/varabyte/kobweb/compose/css/CONTRIBUTING.md

 ```

 ---
-### Shared enum values can be refactored into an internal, sealed CssValues<T> interface.
+### Shared keyword values can be refactored into an internal, sealed CssValues<T> interface.

 #### Example